delagetto-gh/mjolnir/docs/uc-1-s2.md

-    Scenario: Unworthy hero attempts to wield Mjolnir Given I have created the hero <unworthyHero> And my hero's Asgard pass has been issued
-        When my hero attempts to wield Mjolnir
+    Scenario: Unworthy hero attempts to wield Mjolnir Given I have created the hero <unworthyHero> And my hero has been issued an Asgard pass When my hero attempts to wield Mjolnir
-        Then they should be unsuccessful and be deemed unworthy
+        Then my hero should be unsuccessful and be deemed unworthy
         Examples:
  			| unworthyHero       |
 			| Captain Underpants |